 Both Yukon and the Northwest Territories have seen their average year-on-year house prices go up.
 The prices were up by 8% in Yukon and 7% in the Northwest Territories.
 It was recently reported that house prices in Whitehorse had climbed over $700.000.
 There is no data listed for Nunavut.

-What is predicted to happen to real estate in Canada in 2024?
+What is predicted to happen to real estate in Canada during the final months of 2024?

 Looking ahead to what the next year is likely to look like for the Canadian property market, most experts expect the housing market to show gradual signs of recovery.
 According to CREA national home sales may increase by 13.9% in 2024.
 House prices are also expected to increase.
 The estimate is a 4.7% increase, which would mean the average home in Canada will cost $702,000.